citp/privacy-policy-historical/p/po/poc/poconorecord.com.md

-> *The following text is extracted and transformed from the poconorecord.com privacy policy that was archived on 2007-02-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070208174946id_/http%3A//www.poconorecord.com/apps/pbcs.dll/section%3FCategory%3DPRIVACY) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the poconorecord.com privacy policy that was archived on 2007-12-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071224182925id_/http%3A//www.poconorecord.com/apps/pbcs.dll/misc%3Furl%3D/static/privacyPolicy.htm) for the most accurate reproduction.*

-# Pocono Record - Privacy Policy

-Member of Real Cities Network

-|

-## Privacy Policy
+#

-## This privacy policy was last updated 11/21/05
+## This privacy policy was last updated 10/30/07

-Ottaway Newspapers, Inc., the parent company of Ottaway Newspaper Group, and its affiliates (collectively referred to as "Ottaway", "we", "us" or "our", as applicable) are committed to maintaining the privacy of personal information that you provide to us when using their respective web sites (the "Pocono Record").
-This Privacy Policy describes how we treat personal information received about you when you visit the Pocono Record.
+Ottaway Newspapers, Inc., the parent company of Ottaway Newspaper Group, and its affiliates (collectively referred to as "Ottaway", "we", "us" or "our", as applicable) are committed to maintaining the privacy of personal information that you provide to us when using their respective web sites (the "").
+This Privacy Policy describes how we treat personal information received about you when you visit this website.

-Website Usage Information
+## Website Usage Information

-We automatically collects IP addresses and web site usage information from you when you visit the Pocono Record.
-This information helps us in evaluating how our visitors use and navigate the Pocono Record on an aggregate basis, including the number and frequency of visitors to each page of the Pocono Record, and the length of their visits.
+We automatically collect IP addresses and web site usage information from you when you visit this website.
+This information helps us in evaluating how our visitors use and navigate this website on an aggregate basis, including the number and frequency of visitors to each page of this website, and the length of their visits.

-Features
+## Features

-When you use some of the special features of the Pocono Record and at other times, we may collect personally identifiable information from you that may include your name, age, address, e-mail address, credit-card number and facts about your interests and similar information.
+When you use some of the special features of the this website and at other times, we may collect personally identifiable information from you that may include your name, age, address, e-mail address, credit-card number and facts about your interests and similar information.

-Surveys and Forms
+## Surveys and Forms

 We may conduct occasional online surveys or ask you to fill in forms.
-For example, when you are within the Pocono Record, you may see a pop-up window offering you the optional opportunity of participating in a survey.
+For example, when you are within this website, you may see a pop-up window offering you the optional opportunity of participating in a survey.
 These surveys and forms are entirely voluntary and you may easily decline to participate.

-Children
+## Children

 We do not knowingly collect information from children under the age of 13 although certain third party sites that we link to may do so.
-These third-party sites have their own terms of use and privacy policies and we encourage parents and legal guardians to monitor their children's Internet usage and to help enforce our Privacy Policy by instructing their children to never provide information on the Pocono Record without their permission.
+These third-party sites have their own terms of use and privacy policies and we encourage parents and legal guardians to monitor their children's Internet usage and to help enforce our Privacy Policy by instructing their children to never provide information on this website without their permission.

-How We Use Information Collected
+## How We Use Information Collected

 We may use information that you provide us in the following ways: